Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems & Solutions

 Watering

-Water Calathea Medallion Plant liberally and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist during the growing season.
+Water Calathea Medallion Plant liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting and yellowing.

-Decrease watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in fall and winter as growth is minimal at this time.
+Never allow the soil to dry out completely to avoid wilting and drooping leaves.

-Use water that is at room temperature to avoid shocking this tropical plant.
+Use water that is at room temperature to avoid shocking this tropical plant as it can result in stunted growth.
 Only water with water that is free of chlorine and flourides as Calathea veitchiana is sensitive to chemicals dissolved in water which cause brown leaf tips and edges.

 Fertilizer

-Feed Calathea Medallion Plant with a balanced, liquid fertilizer every 4 weeks during the growing season to encourage a lush growth.
-Do not feed in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Calathea Medallion Plant with a balanced, liquid fertilizer every 4 weeks in spring and summer to encourage a lush growth.
+Do not feed in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

 Flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.